bendqh1/drupal/drupal/install_and_upgrade_on_shared_server.md

 # Consider disabling RSS feeds for taxonomy pages and frontpage via disabling the relevant View (?)
 ```

+## Known issues

+If you get:

+> The libmysqlclient driver version 3.1.21 is less than the minimum required version.
+Upgrade to libmysqlclient version 5.5.3 or up, or alternatively switch mysql drivers to MySQLnd version 5.0.9 or up.

+change the PHP library from `libmysqlclient` to `MySQLnd` -- that is, enabling `nd_pdo_mysql` instead of `pdo_mysql`.

 ## Setup a theme

 ```shell